- Carbon emissions

 No. You can have access to your money in a few days, at any time, with a stocks and shares ISA or general investment account.
 Pension, Lifetime ISA and Junior ISA have withdrawal restrictions and conditions that may apply.

-Radically transparent, focused on the long term, and focused on companies with good environmental, social and governance credentials, socially responsible investing (SRI) meets our criteria for what the future of investing should look like.
+Radically transparent, focused on the long term, and focused on companies with good environmental, social and governance credentials, our SRI portfolios meet our criteria for what the future of investing should look like.

-We recognise the importance of ESG factors in delivering sustainable long-term returns and work alongside MSCI, a global leader in social responsibility research, to do so.
+We recognise the importance of ESG factors in delivering sustainable long-term returns and work alongside MSCI, a global leader in ESG research, to do so.
 We believe that to ignore the risks and opportunities arising from ESG would be a failure of our fiduciary responsibilities.
-And by engaging with these important issues, we build and manage portfolios that are better aligned with the broader objectives of society.
+By engaging with these important issues, we build and manage SRI portfolios to include investments that take into account certain ESG considerations.

 Below you can see a detailed breakdown of our performance, as well as an indication of how our investments are allocated across global financial markets.

-Explore our track record for each of our 10 risk-based socially responsible portfolios.
+Explore our track record for each of our 10 risk-based Socially responsible investment portfolios.

 *The annualised figure is the return since inception expressed as a compound annual rate.
 For example, a portfolio with an annualised return of 6% corresponds to an actual return of 19.1% over three years (rather than 18% as you might expect) due to the effect of compounding.
 Please note, for the Nutmeg vs ARC comparison we are comparing Nutmeg SRI portfolio data vs ARC Non-SRI data.